Cheapest non-owner car insurance companies in Nebraska

 Auto-Owners is our top choice for non-owner car insurance in Nebraska.
 Its average annual non-owner car insurance cost is $63.
 Auto-Owners has an AM Best score of A++ and a low NAIC complaint ratio of 0.5.

-Geico is another great option for non-owner car insurance in Nebraska, with average rates of $83 per year.
-It has an AM Best rating of A++ and a low NAIC complaint ratio of 0.91.
+Another excellent choice for non-owner car insurance in Nebraska is GEICO.
+Average rates are $83 annually.
+GEICO has an AM Best rating of A++ and an NAIC complaint ratio of 0.91.

 State Farm

-Our third choice is State Farm, with an average rate of $170.
-It has an NAIC complaint ratio of 0.7 and an AM Best rating of A++.
+Our third pick is State Farm.
+State Farm rates average $170.
+Its NAIC complaint ratio is 0.7, and it has a rating of A++.

 Non-owner car insurance in Nebraska by age and gender

-Below are the average Nebraska rates for non-owner car insurance based on age and gender.
+Here are the average Nebraska non-owner car insurance rates by age and gender.

 Age groupFemaleMale